Archives

 The Elizabeth Fry Retreat, South Yarra, was established by Quakers in 1884 as a home for female ex-prisoners.
 In 1943, Melbourne City Mission took over the Retreat, who offered a home for ‘friendless and wayward women and girls’.
 In 1957 the Retreat was renamed Swinborn Lodge.
 The Elizabeth Fry Retreat in South Yarra was a…

 The Church of England Boys’ Society Training Farm was established in 1937 in Lysterfield.
 It was first managed by The Rev. R.G.
 Nichols, and in 1942 was taken over by the Church of England Boys’ Society (Cebs).
 In 1945, the Farm moved to Yering.
-In 1950, the Training Farm was transferred to Burton Hall at…
+At this time, the institution was known as St Hubert’s.
+In…